 The Takeaway

 How much do bartenders make?
-The only quick answer to this question, no matter how cliche it sounds, is “it depends.”
-The local laws, type of venue, the shifts you work, and the length of time you spend behind the bar all factor in to determine your overall take home pay.
+No matter how cliche it sounds, the only quick answer to this question is “It depends.”
+The local laws, the type of venue, the shifts you work, and the length of time you spend behind the bar all factor in to determine your overall take-home pay.

 But even when you’re just starting your bartending career and earning $12 per hour plus $40 in tips per shift, there’s so much potential for upward mobility in bartending if you’re willing to put in the time and effort to keep learning.